 Plus, it’d be kind of cool to say, “Fun fact: I own a gumball machine.”

-We also included a bonus site at the end, one where you can design your own greeting card through a site like Card Gnome.
+We included a bonus site at the end, one where you can design your own greeting card through a site like Card Gnome.
 It’s basically an Etsy for greeting cards.
-All you have to do is design the card and put it up for sell.
+All you have to do is design the card and put it up for sale.

 One and done.